 Add the juice to the tea.
 The amount of juice will vary depending on your taste and the type of tea you use.
 Add a sweetener if the taste is a little too tangy for your preferences.

-Try Pomegranate Iced Tea
+Step 6 - Try Pomegranate Iced Tea

 This refreshing tea is excellent as an iced beverage in hot weather.
 Steep the tea a little longer and allow it to cool to room temperature.
 Pour the tea and juice mix over ice and serve.
 Garnishments often served with pomegranate iced tea are mint and lemon.